 The property was designated as an Ohio Natural Landmark in 1988 by the Ohio Department of Natural Resources as “an outstanding environmental education area possessing exceptional value in illustrating and interpreting the natural heritage of Ohio.”
 In 2005 MSJ and our friends at BCWA were recognized as Partners for Fish & Wildlife by the US Fish & Wildlife Service who funded the expansion of created wetlands for stormwater management and additional woodland restoration.
 Also in MEEC won the Creation Care Award from the National Religious Partnership for the Environment for our restoration and education work.
 MSJ was designated as a Groundwater Guardian Green Site in 2011.

-A conservation easement supported by the Clean Ohio Greenspace Fund being finalized in 2018 to protect 62 acres of the Marianist Nature Preserve at MSJ in perpetuity notes “the property’s various microbiomes facilitate a highly bio-diverse system, giving rare and uncommon indigenous species of plants and animals an opportunity to thrive.”
+A conservation easement supported by the Clean Ohio Greenspace Fund, finalized in 2019 to protect 62 acres of the Marianist Nature Preserve at MSJ in perpetuity, notes “the property’s various microbiomes facilitate a highly bio-diverse system, giving rare and uncommon indigenous species of plants and animals an opportunity to thrive.”